microsoft/AzureSuperpowers/docs/AzureSuperpowers.md

 4. Instructions found in the ps1 file are also detailed below.

-Log into Azure via PowerShell
+Login to Azure via PowerShell

-From a PowerShell console window, log into Azure using either:
+From a PowerShell console window, login to Azure using either:

 Azure Commercial: